Genital modification and mutilation: Voluntary

 Many types of genital modification are performed at the behest of the individual, for personal, sexual, aesthetic or cultural reasons.

 Social acceptance for male intimate cosmetic surgery seem to have happened around the 2010s, decades after other types of cosmetic surgeries.

-Penile subincision, or splitting of the underside of the penis, is widespread in the traditional cultures of Indigenous Australians.
-This procedure has taken root in Western body modification culture, the modern primitives.
+Penile subincision, or splitting of the underside of the penis is widespread in a few traditional cultures, including Indigenous Australians.
+This procedure is sometimes voluntarily sought out by adults and has taken root in Western body modification culture, the modern primitives.
+People seeking the procedure may or may not have ties to a culture that practices it.
 Meatotomy is a form that involves splitting of the glans penis alone, while bisection is a more extreme form that splits the penis entirely in half.